drghirlanda/alex/Docs/AlexManual.md

   intertrial interval.
 Each intertrial interval will be drawn between these values with uniform distribution.

 - **Response** is the key subjects are instructed to press if they want to respond.
 Note that this can also be set on a per-trial basis, see \hyperref[responses]{here}.
+It is also possible to specifiy a *list* of admissible responses, separated by '+' signs.
+For example, to consturct a seven-point rating scale one can use '1+2+3+4+5+6+7' as Response parameter.
+Again, this can be set on a per-trial basis.

 - **ResponseTimeMin** and **ResponseTimeMax** indicate when, within a trial a response is considered *valid*.
 Valid responses are